Getting Started with EasyContent

 Scrolling down the page will bring you to the permissions section.

 Permissions are grouped by the application area they apply to.
-For example, you might want to grant all account-related permissions to the admin role, allow your content managers to manage everything on the project level, and provide your editors with access to briefs and content items inside the project.
+For example, you might want to grant all account-related permissions to the admin role, allow your content managers to manage everything on the project level, and provide your editors with access to briefs and content items inside a project.

 Permissions define what users will see on their screens.
 For example, the "calendar" item in the account menu will only appear if the user has the "view publishing calendar" permission.